1952 Bhopal State Legislative Assembly election

 Elections to the Bhopal Legislative Assembly were held on March 27, 1952.
-The Indian National Congress won a majority of seats, and Shankar Dayal Sharma became the Chief Minister.
+The Indian National Congress won a majority of seats, and Shankar Dayal Sharma became the chief minister.

 Constituencies

 The Bhopal Legislative Assembly consisted of 30 seats, distributed in seven two-member constituencies and sixteen single-member constituencies.
 A total of 91 contestants were in the fray for these 30 seats.
-Silwani legislative assembly had the maximum number of contestants (8 candidates), while Ichhawar had the minimum contestants (only 1 candidate, who was elected unopposed).
+Silwani legislative assembly had the maximum number of contestants (eight candidates), while Ichhawar had the minimum contestants (only one candidate, who was elected unopposed).

 Political parties

-Four national parties, along with Kisan Mazdoor Mandal took part in the assembly election.
-Indian National Congress emerged as the single largest party, while no other party crossed the double digit.
+Four national parties, along with Kisan Mazdoor Mandal, took part in the assembly election.
+Indian National Congress emerged as the single largest party, while no other party crossed into double digits.